eolcoderllc/Seahorse/future_of_seashore.md

 Possibly.
 Contact me at the email below and let's talk.

+## Why is it called Seahorse?

+As a tribute to my late father - an octogenarian that love technology.
+When discussing Seashore he would always seem to call it Seahorse, and the name stuck.

 ## Where can I get Seahorse?

 It is available for [download](https://apps.apple.com/us/app/seahorse-image-editor/id6742335288?mt=12) on the App Store.